Search This Blog

 ISO Standards

 1. From my own understanding of the standards and their implementation in multiple industries, I feel some standards are universally applicable to multiple industries.
-I am calling these standards as "core" standards.
+I am calling these standards "core" standards.
 Such standards include ISO 9001 on Quality, ISO 27001 on Information Security, and ISO 14001 for Environment considerations.

 2. The core standards may not be sufficient for certain industries and "additional" standards are required to put in place guidelines and guardrails to support projects, programs, and portfolios to support the industry specific compliance to operate as a business to serve their targeted customers.
 For example, the ISO 28005 for giving electronic port clearance before a ship/cruise leaves the port.
 I call these standards as "additional" standards mandatory for that industry.

 3. Furthermore, some reference standards give clearer guidance for multiple industries to benefit from overarching principles.
 The exact choice of guidance applicable may vary from one industry to another and therefore serve as "supporting" the companies in those industries depending upon the specific products and services.
 The ISO 31000 gives the risk management fundamentals with many techniques but not all techniques (such as the Fault Tree Analysis may not apply in small enterprises focusing on IT software products) may extend to all the small, medium, and large enterprises.
-I call them as "supporting" because they serve as an additional reference.
+I call them "supporting" because they serve as an additional reference.

-4. The core and additional standards may act as either a de jure standard (i.e., required legally).
+4. The core and additional standards may act as a de jure standard (i.e., required legally).
 Some of the additional and supporting standards may act as a de facto (used as a default best practice guideline) standard.

 5. When I list "Multiple" in the "Industries" column, the appropriate standard can apply to any industry, such as the IT, Construction, Telecommunication, Transportation, Manufacturing, Healthcare, Agriculture, Aviation, Event Management, Food Safety, Banking, Financial Services, Investment, Insurance, Automotive, etc.